 Blockchain technology provides an extremely effective method for proving ownership and condition of insured items.
 When you take a photo or video and store the data on blockchain a single immutable source of truth is created and here's how;

 This sounds like something a drug trafficker might be interested in however it is in fact a complicated process of data encryption using mathematical algorithms.
 Without getting into the finer details of hashing it suffices to say once your data has been hashed the chances of decrypting it are infinitesimal.
 Equally as amazing is the fact that an alteration to even a single point of data in the file that is being hashed will result in a completely different hash value.
+In plain english? it's impossible to change the data that you secured, creating an incredibly strong piece of evidence.

 The strings of characters known as a hash are stored within a block, when each block reaches its data capacity it is verified by a miner and given a timestamp.
 The timestamp forms a header along with a hash value which is obtained from the entire data in that block and the hash value of the block before.
 The result of this system of creating headers is that each block is set firmly in its place and the chain becomes unbreakable.
+For a proof of ownership, this means that it's veriefable exactly when the proof was created.

 Unlike conventional cloud storage where data is uploaded to a central server blockchain is decentralised.
 This means that it is made up of a vast network of computers located worldwide and owned by many different parties.
 Each computer is referred to as a node and each node holds the entire transaction history of the blockchain.
 In order to alter the data held within the blockchain a majority consensus has to be reached by the nodes.